Michael Beale (football coach): Early life and playing career

+Managerial and coaching career

-Coaching career
+Early career

 Beale's next step in football was to invest some of the money he had made as a youth player into setting up a futsal club for children in his hometown of Bromley, South London.
-It was while training children here that he caught the attention of Chelsea Academy boss Neil Bath who, in 2002, offered him a role as a part-time youth coach at their Cobham Training Centre, where he worked as assistant coach of Chelsea's Under-7s and Under-9s squads.
+It was while training children here that he caught the attention of Chelsea Academy boss Neil Bath who, in 2002, offered him a role as a part-time youth coach at their Cobham Training Centre, where he worked as lead coach of Chelsea's Under-10s squad.

+In 2006, Beale became a full time coach at Chelsea as a Youth Development Officer and was U14 coach, with a duel role to oversee coaching methodology for the U6-U8s development centre programme.
+Many notable players came through this system during his time at Chelsea to play in the Premier League, including Declan Rice, Reece James, Conor Gallagher, Dominic Solanke and Tino Livramento.

-After admitting to becoming somewhat frustrated with the lack of progression of young players into Chelsea's first team since the takeover of Roman Abramovich in 2003, Beale took an offer to work at the Liverpool Academy, beginning as the coach of the Under-15s team, before progressing to become coach of the Under-21s.
+In 2012, Beale took an offer to work at the Liverpool Academy, beginning as the coach of the Under-16s team.
+He then progressed to become coach of the Under-21s, a youth side which included many notable talents including Trent Alexander Arnold.
 It was in this role that Beale first worked alongside Steven Gerrard, who was coaching the Liverpool Under-18s at the time.
+His role at Liverpool grew over the six years he was there working closely with Jurgen Klopp and other coaches.
+In 2014, Beale brought in Pep Lijnders as Liverpool's under-16s coach.
+Lijnders went onto serve as Klopp's assistant on two occasions and as Pep Guardiola's assistant at Manchester City.

+São Paulo

-In January 2017, Beale, who was a long-time fan of South American football, accepted the opportunity to move to Brazilian club São Paulo, learning Portuguese to act as assistant to Rogério Ceni.
-However, six months later, Ceni and his backroom team were sacked after a string of poor results.
+In January 2017, Beale accepted the opportunity to move to Brazilian club São Paulo, learning Portuguese to act as assistant to Rogério Ceni.
+Beale’s time in Brazil at São Paulo lasted 36 games over a seven month period, before he announced he was resigning from his role as assistant and returned to Liverpool as head of academy coaching.

+Rangers

-After a short time back working with Liverpool's youth set-up, Beale was contacted by Steven Gerrard to act as the first team coach at Rangers.
+After eight months working back inside Liverpool's youth set-up, Beale was recruited by Steven Gerrard to act as the first team coach at Rangers.
 In three years in Scotland under Gerrard, Beale and Gary McAllister, Rangers won their 55th league title in the 2020–21 league season preventing city rivals Celtic from winning a tenth successive league title.

-In November 2021, Gerrard was offered the role of manager at Aston Villa, following the sacking of Dean Smith.
-Beale and McAllister followed him.
+The team remained unbeaten across an invincible 38 game league season and broke several records for fewest goals conceded by a top flight British team, with only 13 goals conceded over a 38 game season, adding to a league record of 26 clean sheets, 19 consecutive home league wins..